acgd-webdev-4/ecommerce-project-hand-off-and-documentation/README.md

 ---
-summary: 'Work with your teammate to document & describe all the pieces necessary for creating the product details page.'
+summary: 'Work with your teammate to document & describe all the pieces necessary for creating the page.'
 time: '30 mins'
 deliverables: 'Pattern library'
 ---